acpn/ahp-freelancing-platforms/README.md

-# Talent Allocation Optimizer
+# Talent Matching Optimizer

 ## Overview
-This Python-based project implements a talent allocation optimizer to match freelancers with job demands.
+This Python-based project implements a talent matching optimizer to match freelancers with job demands.
 It leverages the **Analytic Hierarchy Process (AHP)** for multi-criteria decision-making, enabling precise selection of the best-fit talent for each job.
 By integrating tools like **SerpAPI** to fetch job data and **ChatGPT API** for processing free text, the system provides a robust solution for optimizing human resource allocation.

 The project was developed as part of an MBA thesis focused on optimizing resource allocation using **Operational Research** and **Integer Linear Programming** techniques.